 Parents must find a way to enjoy time with their child before they can end defiant behavior.

-© Copyright 2008 by Arthur Becker-Weidman, Ph.D., therapist in Williamsville, New York.
+© Copyright 2008 by Arthur Becker-Weidman, Ph.D..
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.